Quack117/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM is the Document Object Model.
+It is the API between what you see in the browser, and what you have as actual code.
+It takes the code written, turns it into something readable by a user, and puts that in the browser.

 2. What is an event?

+An event is when something happens.
+For example, events could be when you scroll on a webpage, click something, type in something, etc.

 3. What is an event listener?

+An event listner waits for a specific event like a click then it executes some code.

 4. Why would we convert a NodeList into an Array?

+Converting a NodeList into an array gives us access to methods like forEach, map, etc.

 5. What is a component?

+A component is a series of similar repeating HTML code.
+These could be navigation links that are all similar, articles, pictures, etc.

 ### Git Set up